Here’s my guide to visiting the spectacular Rodin Museum in Paris.

 Metro: Varenne (line 13), Invalides (line 8 or 13); RER: Invalides (line C); Bus: 69, 82, 87, 92

-Entry fee: 12 euros, the sculpture garden is 4 euros extra
+Entry fee: 13 euros, the sculpture garden is 4 euros extra.
+The museum is included in the Paris Pass.

 If you’d like to visit Paris’ Rodin Museum, pin it for later.